bjorntechCarl/cloudflare-sst-durable-object-drizzle-1password/readme.md

    This command will launch the Drizzle Studio interface in your browser, allowing you to explore your database, run queries, and manage your data easily.

 Remember to replace the placeholders with your actual values and adjust the instructions according to your specific use case.

+# Acknowledgements

+First off - so much kudos to the SST team for creating an amazing product with SST Ion.
+The D1/Drizzle component of this also builds upon Jack Blancs (https://github.com/jackblanc/cloudflare-d1-trpc-api/commits?author=jackblanc) implementation of D1/Drizzle through ION here - https://github.com/jackblanc/cloudflare-d1-trpc-api.